-Accommodation: For more accommodation options throughout Lebanon, make sure you check out Booking.com, our favourite site to find places to stay.
+Accommodation: For more accommodation options throughout Lebanon, make sure you check out Booking.com, our favorite site to find places to stay.
 They have many excellent choices, often with free cancellation included.
 Their 24/7 online customer service is also always available to help you out if needed.

 Sightseeing and adventure: When looking for fun activities and tours to do in Lebanon, we always head to GetYourGuide.
-They provide an extensive selection with an easy to use booking system.
+They provide an extensive selection with an easy-to-use booking system.

 When to visit: Lebanon has four distinct seasons, much like the rest of Europe and North America.
-July and August are the peak summer months, but this is when the country is super crowded, hot and very humid.
+July and August are the peak summer months, but this is when the country is super crowded, hot, and very humid.
 We recommend visiting just outside these months – in May/June and September/October when it's still warm but not too humid and not too crowded.

-Safety precautions for gay travellers to Lebanon
+Safety precautions for gay travelers to Lebanon

-This is our full summary of our safety tips for LGBTQ travellers going to Lebanon based on our firsthand experience, embellished with the latest news, which we constantly monitor to keep this as up-to-date as possible:
+This is our full summary of our safety tips for LGBTQ travelers going to Lebanon based on our firsthand experience, embellished with the latest news, which we constantly monitor to keep this as up-to-date as possible: